SHELBY COUNTY

 Notes

 Kirkwood Torn down in 1993 and the wood was burned.
 The station was located just a few houses from the CSX right-of-way.
-This building was given to the station agent upon his retirement in 1954 and moved to his
+This building was given to the station agent upon his retirement in 1954 and moved to his yard a few doors west of the railroad.

-Sidney The Bellefontaine and Indianapolis RR (later the CCC&I, later still part of the CCC&ST.L) was completed through Shelby Co. in July 1853.
-The station was constructed around that same time.
-It sat on the south side of West North Street between Walnut and West Avenues.
-The freight station was on the north side of West North Street (it still stands, see above).
-The "old main" made a significant descent into the Great Miami River valley and was relocated south of Sidney during 1922-1925.
-The old depot was subsequently retired and removed sometime after 1924.
-After the cut off was complete, the line east of downtown was abandoned, and trains called at the newly-built passenger station which exists today.
+Sidney At some point the station above was replaced with this newer Big 4 station.
+The old main line made a significant descent into the Great Miami River Valley and was relocated south of Sidney during 1922-1925.
+This station was subsequently retired and removed sometime after 1924.
+After the cut off was complete, the line east of downtown was abandoned, and trains called at the newly-built brick passenger station on Chestnut Avenue which still exists today.

-Sidney The passenger station was north of West Court Street and the freight station was south of West Court Street.
+Sidney The passenger station was on the north side of West Court Street on the east side of the tracks (GPS: 40.284551,-84.161593) and the freight station was south of West Court Street, also on the east side of the tracks (GPS: 40.283986,-84.161453).

-Sidney This new station was built to replace the original D&M station around 1900.
+Sidney This new passenger station was built to replace the original D&M station around 1900.
 It was built in the same location.

 1898 SHELBY COUNTY RAILROAD MAP